 If you’ve been managing a site reactively, or inherited one without documentation, the current state of the software, security, and configuration may not be clear.
 Starting a care plan on a site with unresolved issues means maintaining problems rather than preventing them.

-A Pre-Care Plan Health Check addresses this by reviewing the site before ongoing work begins.
-It looks at four areas:
+A Foundation Audit addresses this by reviewing the site before ongoing work begins.
+It covers:

 Performance

-Page speed, image handling, script load, and hosting behaviour.
-Problems here affect both user experience and search visibility.
+Page speed, Core Web Vitals, image handling, and hosting behaviour.

 Tired of reactive fixes and surprise costs?
 See ongoing support options →